Thrum Messaging System

 > Marked 3 messages as read

-Read state is tracked per session and per agent in the message_reads table.
-A message is considered "read" if any session or agent matching the current identity has a read record for it.
+Read state is tracked per session and per agent in message_reads.
+A message is "read" if any session or agent matching your current identity has a read record for it.

 Auto Mark-as-Read Summary